ryanslikesocool/Burst-Lines/README.md

 - Stored in scriptable objects for easy reuse
 - Pixel width or quad-based shapes
 - URP compatible (not tested on HDRP or classic but it might work)
+- Miter angles (nice corners)
 - Arcs
-- Miter angles (nice corners)
-- Color modes (fill, per point, per vertex)
+- Color modes (fill, per point, per vertex, gradient)
-- Color blending modes (step, gradient)
+- Color blending modes (step, mix)

 ## Dependencies
 #### This package is based around Unity's Jobs and Burst compiler systems.
 Because of this, there are a few dependencies that are required.